The Path of the Dragon

 A Compass for the Soul in a Messy, Triggered World

-were told to control the flame, to be good, to be safe.
+The old maps are brittle.
+Platitudes don’t hold.
+You were taught to dim the flame, to be good, to be safe.

-What if it is about building a hearth strong enough to hold
+What if wholeness isn’t putting the fire out—but building a hearth strong enough to hold it?

-Welcome, traveler.
-The Path of the Dragon is not a static map.
-It is a living compass for the soul, a way to navigate modern complexity when your story has broken apart.
-It braids the insight of neuroscience and embodied trauma work with the mythic depth of Jungian psychology and the grounded wisdom of ancient spiritual traditions.
-It orients you to a larger field we call the Entangled Firmament, so you can walk with integrity in the world as it is.
+The Path of the Dragon is a living compass for when your story has cracked open.
+It braids neuroscience and embodied trauma work with Jungian depth and ancient spiritual wisdom—so you can walk with integrity in the world as it is.

 A path for those who seek direction, not dogma.